Developer-Autodesk/viewer-javascript-tutorial/chapter-2a.md

 <a name="Chapter2a"></a>
-# Chapter 2 – Translating from the client
+# Chapter 2 – (Optional) Translating from the client

 <b>Step 1:</b> Create a new html page and JavaScript file – i.e. upload.html and upload.js in *www* directory.
 Then copy the following basic html skeleton code into the file and save it.